Innmind/BlackBox/documentation/phpunit.md

 }
 ```

+!!! warning ""
-**Warning**: By using BlackBox as a data provider you enter into some limitations:
+    By using BlackBox as a data provider you enter into some limitations:

     - you won't benefit from the [shrinking mechanism](proof.md#the-power-of-shrinking)
     - you won't benefit from the output of the generated data that make you test fail
     - you may run out of memory (since PHPUnit keep in memory all scenarii data)

 ## Running your tests via BlackBox